CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Archive Complexity Evolution

 \section{Archive Complexity Evolution}

-We analyse the evolution of the average complexity of the SHARP skills present in the skill archive.
-For each iteration, we compute each SHARP skill's complexity according to the complexity equation presented in \cref{subsec:evolution_analysis}.
-We observe that the average skill complexity in the skill archive steadily increases with subsequent iterations, as seen in \cref{fig:ablations_complexity}.
-This indicates that SHARP skills proposed by \Name later on in the skill discovery process effectively build on top of the previously implemented SHARP skills already present in the skill archive.
+We analyse the evolution of the average complexity of the SHARPs present in the skill archive.
+For each iteration, we compute each SHARP's complexity according to the complexity equation presented in \Cref{subsec:discovery_analysis}.
+We observe that the average skill complexity in the skill archive steadily increases with subsequent iterations, as seen in \Cref{fig:ablations_complexity}.
+This indicates that SHARPs proposed by \Name{} later on in the skill discovery process effectively build on top of the previously implemented SHARPs already present in the skill archive.